 The history of Donkervoort goes back to 1978, the year the first cars left the humble workshop in Tienhoven.
 A few years later the company moved to Loosdrecht, followed in 2000 by the move to the current bright, modern factory at the high-visibility location along the A6 in Lelystad.
 This is where we develop and build our sports cars.
 Carefully, with an eye to detail.
 From chassis to suspension to body.
 And from the many high-tech carbon fibre parts to the tasteful interior.
-In 2014 a second branch was opened in Germany at the Bilster Berg Drive Resort; it is a smaller version of the factory in Lelystad.
+In 2014 a second branch was opened in Germany.

 Since the early years, Donkervoort has built over 1,100 sports cars.
 First with Ford engines, and since 1999 with engines from Audi, with which we enjoy a very cooperative relationship that enables us to build sports cars with the most reliable, powerful and compact engines available on the market.

 Joop Donkervoort built the very first Donkervoort in 1978: the S7.
 The idea arose after the purchase of the Dutch import franchise for a kit car, based on the concept from Colin Chapman.
 It turned out, however, that this car did not have a type approval and therefore could not be driven on Dutch roads.
 When he learned that chassis modifications would be necessary to obtain approval, Joop decided to jump in with both feet, and a new sports car brand was born.

 With the introduction of the Super Eight (S8), Donkervoort officially leaves the kit-selling days behind.
 In the early years, a total of around 140 S7s and S8s leave the humble workshop in Tienhoven.

 1983 – Loosdrecht